 The pattern of highly decorative Appalachian Rug is constructed from pieces of natural hide sewn together, achieving a lively geometric yet neutral look.
 This rug is, quite simply, one of the most stunning designs we have.

 If you want to add a hint of the wild without the reference being a literal reproduction of animal skin, try Indigo2ash’s Tiger fabric, an abstract, stylized version of the beautiful striations of a tiger’s skin, shown here in Gray; available in four different colors.
-Imagine an armchair upholstered in Tiger, drapes, or pillows; a vibrant design statement in any room.
+Imagine an armchair upholstered in Tiger, custom drapes, or pillows; a vibrant design statement in any room.

 Carved, Shaved, Incised